mthvedt/clearley/README.md

 is parsed successfully, Clearley can call a parse action.
 The parse action takes as its arguments, in order, the results of the parse actions of the child rules.
 In the above calculator example, the parse actions are pretty simple;
-the construct `` tells Clearley whenever we encounter something of the form ``, we call `(+ )`.
+the construct `todo` tells Clearley whenever we encounter something of the form `todo`, we call `(+ )`.
 Parse actions can be as simple or complex as you wish.
 This is deferred until after parse time, so you can also think of it as crawling the parse tree, executing parse actions recrusively from the top down.